vndangkhoa/Sys-Arc-Visl/README.md

 ## ✨ Features

 - **🤖 AI-Powered Generation** — Generates complex diagrams from text prompts using **Llama 3** (local browser) or Cloud AI.
-- **�️ Vision-to-Diagram** — **Florence-2** powered analysis converts screenshots and sketches into editable layouts entirely in the browser.
+- **👁️ Vision-to-Diagram** — **Florence-2** powered analysis converts screenshots and sketches into editable layouts entirely in the browser.
-- **�️ Unified Toolkit** — A clean, consolidated toolbar for critical actions (Zoom, Layout, Pan/Select) keeps the canvas "void-like".
+- **🖌️ Unified Toolkit** — A clean, consolidated toolbar for critical actions (Zoom, Layout, Pan/Select) keeps the canvas "void-like".
 - **🗺️ MiniMap Overlay** — Navigational aid for large diagrams, unobtrusively positioned in the bottom-right.
 - **💡 Smart Guidance** — Context-aware tips and rotation suggestions when looking at empty space.
-- **� Theme-Aware Code Editor** — Monaco editor that automatically syncs with your Light/Dark aesthetic.
+- **📝 Theme-Aware Code Editor** — Monaco editor that automatically syncs with your Light/Dark aesthetic.
 - **🎨 "Void" Aesthetic** — Premium glassmorphism design with deep blur effects and cinematic transitions.
+- **⏪ Undo/Redo** — Full history support with time-travel capabilities for safe editing.
+- **📐 Optimized Layout** — Enhanced Dagre layout engine with smart spacing to prevent overlapping text.

 ## 🚀 Quick Start